Alex Gilliead: Loan to Bradford City

 On 12 January 2017, Gilliead signed for League One club Bradford City on loan until the end of 2016–17.
 He made his debut two days later as a 76th-minute substitute in a 1–0 defeat away to Shrewsbury Town and completed the loan spell with 10 appearances.

 Gilliead returned to Bradford City on a six-month loan on 7 July 2017.
 On 4 January 2018, Gilliead's loan at Bradford was extended until the end of the season.
 He scored two goals from 48 appearances, as Bradford finished in 11th place in the table.

 Shrewsbury Town

 Gilliead signed for League One club Shrewsbury Town on 10 July 2018 on a two-year contract, following his release by Newcastle.

 Scunthorpe United

 Gilliead signed for Scunthorpe United, who were newly relegated to League Two, on 9 July 2019 on a two-year contract for an undisclosed fee.
 He was one of 17 players released by Scunthorpe at the end of the 2020–21 season.

 Return to Bradford City

 Gilliead rejoined Bradford City, this time on a permanent basis, in the summer of 2021.
 His first Bradford goal since 2018 came in a 2-0 home win over Rochdale on 2 October 2021.

+Gilliead signed a 2-year contract extension with Bradford in June 2023.

+Return to Shrewsbury Town

+On 30 August 2024, Gilliead returned to League One club Shrewsbury Town on a two-year deal.

+On 1 September 2025, Gilliead returned to another of his former clubs, joining Carlisle United on loan until 11 January 2026, ten years on from an initial loan spell with the now National League club.